TUW-GEO/cookiecutter-tuw-jupyter/{{cookiecutter.project_slug}}/setup/README.md

 ## Information for TU Wien Lecturers

 This Makefile automatizes the process of cloning your GitHub repository to the student's JupyterLab Home folder.
 Before sharing this Makefile make sure that the account name, repository name, and branch name, are entered correctly.
-Place the Makefile in Jupyter `shared` folder, or share the Makefile by other means with the students, in order to make the notebooks available for students.
+Place the Makefile in the Datalab Jupyter `shared` folder in order to make the notebooks available for students, or share the Makefile by any other means with the students.

 ## Information for TU Wien Students

 To clone the lecturer's notebooks to your JupyterLab Home directory, do the following.

 - Open a Terminal from the same level as this Markdown README file.
-- An type the following into the terminal.
+- Type the following into the terminal.

 ```
 make notebooks